 For the non-profit Innocence Canada to have 10 cases of wrongful convictions, in front of federal officials awaiting decisions, and 90 more in the works, some of whom have been waiting for 15 years , is glaring evidence that the Canadian Courts have failed the people of Canada.

 For the government of Canada to tell us that they don’t have the money to provide justice for the wrongly convicted, is an insult to all Canadians.
 Why do upright citizens have to crowd source for justice?
 What has the CJC got to show for all the money it has squandered in its fifty one years?

 By invoking the Emergency Powers Act to freeze all crowd funding appears an egregious and blatant violation of all Canadian citizen’s fundamental right of where to spend their own hard-earned money.
 The optics indicate a seeking of totalitarian power via systematic tyranny.

-If repressive government actions look like fascism, feel like fascism and have all the attributes of fascism; then they likely have fascistic tendencies.
+If repressive government authoritarian actions look like fascism, feel like fascism and have all the attributes of fascism; then they likely have fascistic tendencies and mindsets.

 Hamlet contemplates whether to take up arms;

 For who would bear the whips and scorns of time,

 The oppressor’s wrong, the proud man’s contumely,

 The pangs of despised love, the law’s delay,